EduardoKenji/test-rover/README.md

 ```
 rspec
 ```
-The automated tests will run `TestRover.main` for each test case and it will generate output text files and compare the contents between the actual and the expected output text files (they will have `_correct` in the file name):
+The automated tests will run `TestRover.main` for each test case and it will generate output text files.
+The tests will compare the contents between the actual and the expected output text files (they will have `_correct` in their file names):

 ![image](https://user-images.githubusercontent.com/11583245/198854502-1ef2402b-4e2c-4ec5-b205-8137b188d162.png)